Since 1947 dedicated service to teachers, students and the community in Peace River North.

 Darrel Pasichnyk – Zone 5 Fort St. John/Alaska Highway

-1. 1) What is your opinion of public education in British Columbia today, and what do you intend to do to improve it?
+1) What is your opinion of public education in British Columbia today, and what do you

 My opinion of the public education system is that it needs improvement in all sectors.
 I can’t say for sure if more funding will solve the issues at large, but I do know that communication between all stakeholders involved need to be better.
 As a whole we need to move forward not backwards.